SasheVuchkov/SasheVuchkov/README.md

 ### Why?

-Because it's cool to give back to the community, we all benefit from many open-source projects on a daily basis, and my way to be grateful for all this is to strive to be more than a consumer.
+Because it's cool to give back to the community.
+We all benefit from many open-source projects on a daily basis, and my way to be grateful for all this is to strive to be more than a consumer.

 Moreover, it's my hobby to create all kinds of things - content, software, websites, etc. - and I do it for pleasure, so it makes sense to me to give away a large part of my creations.
 Yeah, some of them I sell, but life just can't be all about money, or I don't want it to be that way.